 Labour’s lead over the Conservative Party stands at 16pts, according to the latest voting intention poll from Savanta.

-The poll, conducted over the last weekend (5-7 May) following the local elections, sees Labour on 46% of the vote, up two points from the week before, and the Conservatives on 30%, down one.
+The poll, conducted over the weekend following Boris Johnson’s questioning in front of the Privileges Committee (24-26 March), puts Labour on 45% of the vote, with no change on the previous week, and the Conservatives on 29%, down two points.

 Chris Hopkins, Political Research Director at Savanta said, “This poll represents the fifth in a row with a Labour lead in the mid-high teens.
 Whether this is down to chance or not remains to be seen, but after many recent polls showing Labour leads of 20+ points, there does seem to be an industry-wide trend of a move, albeit a small one, towards the Conservative Party.

 “The big question is whether that matters.
 Polling aggregators would point to seat models that would still predict Labour majorities of over 100 as a sign that it doesn’t.

 “The current trend – if, indeed, it continues – has a long way to go before it begins to really put a Labour majority into jeopardy, and therefore any sense of a Conservative recovery are perhaps a little premature; but every recovery has to start somewhere.”